You are here

 Making your skills work for you

 Take an inventory of your skills, find out how to boost them, and learn how to sell your skills in a CV, interview and online.
-Download a free chapter from Lucinda Becker and Felicity Becker’s book Seven Steps to a Successful Career for essential tips.
+Download a free chapter from Lucinda Becker and Felicity Becker’s book Seven Steps to a Successful Career for expert insights.

 So you want to seek a work placement, but what exactly are you looking for?
 The questions on the table will help you narrow down your search and decide if that opportunity is right for you and whether to apply.